Aishling Sheridan: State-tier Australian rules football

 In September 2018, Sheridan took part in a week-long CrossCoders camp in Melbourne together with 10 other Irish players, including Sarah Rowe who she attended Dublin City University with and would later become her teammate at Collingwood.
-The camp included kicking sessions, combine tests, a game of CrossCoders against a 2nd-tier VFL Women's (VFLW) side, and a 2km test.
+The camp included kicking sessions, combine tests, a game of CrossCoders against a 2nd-tier VFL Women's (VFLW) side, and a 2 km test.
 In May 2019, she flew back to Australia to play for NT Thunder in the VFLW for a month, alongside fellow Irishwoman Ailish Considine.
 The first weekend with NT Thunder she couldn't play due to registration issues and another weekend was a bye round for the club, so she ended up playing only two games, the first at TIO Stadium, NT Thunder's home ground, against Southern Saints and the second against Collingwood, the club which would later sign her professionally.
 During the bye round she played in a challenge match against the U18 side.
 During her time with NT Thunder, she played in the back and midfield positions, which aren't her regular positions, and therefore as she said "was out of my comfort zone which was good because it's the best way probably to learn".
 Her prominence at the CrossCoders camp and impressive performance in the VFLW made her highly sought by at least three clubs.